johnsoez4/mojo_max_syntax/mojo_syntax.md

 ### ✅ **Mojo Syntax Automation Script**

 The project includes a comprehensive automation script (`update_mojo_syntax.mojo`) that can scan, validate, and automatically fix Mojo syntax violations according to these guidelines.
+The script processes both `.mojo` and `.🔥` file extensions with identical validation rules.

 #### **Script Capabilities**